Bryan Reynolds Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 96 home runs (one per game), the third-fewest in baseball.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (97 total, one per game).

+- Civale gets the start for the Guardians, his 11th of the season.
+He is 3-2 with a 2.65 ERA and 46 strikeouts through 57 2/3 innings pitched.

+- In his most recent appearance on Saturday, the righty threw five innings against the Texas Rangers, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.